How to Send Money to the US from Canada?

 1. Which services offer the fastest international money transfers to the USA?

+Standard bank wire transfers to the US generally take one to three business days.
 Specialist FX providers typically offer the fastest settlement to US bank accounts, often same-day or within one business day for transfers initiated before the daily processing cutoff.
-Standard bank wire transfers to the US generally take one to three business days.
-Speed also depends on when the transfer is initiated: transfers submitted after a provider's daily cutoff will be processed the following business day.

 2. How do I send money to a bank account in the USA from Canada?

-You need the recipient's full name, US bank account number, ABA routing number (the nine-digit number identifying their bank), bank name and address, and SWIFT code if required.
-Log in to your bank's international transfer service or your FX provider's platform, enter these details, enter the amount, review the exchange rate and fees, then confirm.
-The funds are sent via SWIFT or the US banking network and typically arrive within one to two business days.
+You need the recipient's full name, US bank account number, ABA routing number, bank name and address, and SWIFT code.
+Log in to your bank's international transfer service or your FX provider's platform, enter these details, enter the amount, review the rate and fees, then confirm.

 3. What are the fees for sending money to the United States from Canada?

 Fees vary significantly by provider.
-Major Canadian banks charge wire fees ranging from CAD $45 at RBC to CAD $80 at CIBC per outgoing international transfer, plus an exchange rate markup of approximately 2% to 4%.
-Correspondent bank fees of USD $15 to $30 may also be deducted in transit.
-Specialist FX providers typically charge lower or waived wire fees and apply much narrower exchange rate margins, often 0.3% to 1% above the mid-market rate.
+Major banks charge wire fees ranging from $45 to $80, plus a rate markup of 2% to 4%.
+Correspondent bank fees of USD $15 to $30 may also apply.
+FX specialists charge lower or waived fees and apply much narrower rate margins.

 4. What is the best online service for international money transfers to the USA?

 The best service depends on your priorities.
-For the lowest overall cost on large transfers, a specialist FX provider with a narrow exchange rate margin and no or low wire fees is typically the most cost-effective.
-For occasional small transfers, an online bank transfer may be convenient if the wire fee is waived.
-For businesses making regular USD payments, a specialist provider with dedicated account management, rate alerts, and batch payment tools will offer the most value.
+For the lowest overall cost on large transfers, a specialist FX provider like MTFX with a narrow exchange rate margin and no or low wire fees is typically the most cost-effective.

 5. What are the steps to complete an international wire transfer to the USA?